Connorisdunn/EventDatabase/README.md

 Use a cache-aside strategy with Redis to improve read performance for high-demand queries like available venues or event details.

 #### Failover Strategy:
-Deploy the system across multiple datacenters using a cloud provider like AWS or GCP.
+Deploy the system across multiple datacenters using a cloud provider like AWS.
 Implement automated failover using a load balancer and database replication.

 #### Concurrency Management: